Skip to content

 A Pattern Worth Noticing

 One thing people often overlook is how small purchases accumulate.
 A fifteen-pound impulse buy feels trivial in isolation.
 Twelve of those in a month tells a different story.
-This is worth considering when reviewing your results here.
+This is worth noting when reviewing your results here.
 The goal is not judgement, just clarity.

 A worked example